andreaskweber/php-boilerplate/README.md

 ### Puppet

 [Puppet](https://puppetlabs.com/puppet/what-is-puppet) is used to manage your development infrastructure.
-See [Puppet manifest](docs/images/puppet/manifest.png).
+Checkout [Puppetfile](resources/vagrant/puppet/Puppetfile) to see which Puppet modules will be installed.
+You also can customize your machine by editing [site.pp](resources/vagrant/puppet/manifests/site.pp).

+Configuration:

+- Dotdeb-Repository
+- PHP and many PHP modules, development configuration, xdebug
+- wget, htop, curl, ant, git
+- Europe/Berlin as timezone, NTP timeservers
+- Composer

 ### Debugging